 Frequently Asked Questions About the Cost of Solar

 Solar energy cost has plummeted in the past decade.
 The average cost of solar panels is less than half what it was ten years ago.

 The other option is to buy direct from a distributor (like us) and either install it yourself or hire a local contractor to do it for you.
-If you choose the DIY route, we have instructional videos and a brilliant tech support team to walk you through the project.
+If you choose the self-install solar panels, we have instructional videos and a brilliant tech support team to walk you through the project.
 Some people spend less than $1000 installing their own system (labor costs included).

 Even if you hire a local contractor, they’ll charge you somewhere between 75 cents and $1.25 per watt.
 They’d install the system above for around $6000-$7000, which is less than half the amount you’d pay to a turnkey installer.

 That’s why you’re here!
 Our solar power calculator takes the information you provide about your energy usage patterns and returns our best guess about how much solar energy you might need to generate.

 We must stress that this is just an estimate.
 Several more factors will impact your efficiency, like shade, roof material, temperature, mount angle, and so on.

 While we provide the most accurate figure we can, it’s impossible to provide an exact number until we know every detail about your project.
 Consult with a solar design technician to build a system that accounts for the inefficiencies and obstacles unique to your project.

 It usually is.
 Between the tax incentives, like the federal solar tax credit and the reduction of your energy bill, you tend to earn more money over the life of the system than you spent on it up front.